-Mr. Goebel, 62, was elected to the Board in 2000.
+Mr. Goebel, 63, was elected to the Board in 2000.
 He is Chairman of the Audit Committee and is an "Audit Committee Financial Expert" as defined by the SEC.
 He is a member of the Funds Management Committee and Risk and Credit Policy Committee.
 Mr. Goebel has served as a financial and management consultant since 2003.
-He concluded a 34-year career in the energy industry when he retired as President and Chief Operating Officer of Vectren Corporation, an Evansville, Indiana based publicly traded company, in 2003.
+Mr. Goebel brings to the Board, among other skills and qualifications, a career in the energy industry where he served in various capacities including President and Chief Operating Officer of Vectren Corporation where he retired from in 2003.
+He also has significant experience as a senior executive of a large public company and significant experience in finance.

 Mr. Goebel holds a BSBA and an MBA from the University of Evansville.
-He serves as a director of Brake Supply Company, Inc., South Central Communications and Community Natural Gas Company, Inc., all privately-held companies headquartered in Southwest Indiana, and as a director of Indiana-American Water Company, headquartered in Greenwood, Indiana, a wholly-owned subsidiary of American Water Works Company, the largest publicly traded water utility in the country.
-He serves as a member of the Board of Trustees of the University of Evansville and serves in leadership positions for numerous other nonprofit and civic organizations.
+He serves as a director of various privately-held companies headquartered in Southwest Indiana, including Brake Supply Company, Inc., South Central Communications and Community Natural Gas Company, Inc. He also serves as a director of Indiana-American Water Company, headquartered in Greenwood, Indiana, a wholly-owned subsidiary of American Water Works Company, the largest publicly traded water utility in the country.
+He is a member of the Board of Trustees of the University of Evansville and serves in leadership positions for numerous other nonprofit and civic organizations.